The Accidentals: 2011–2012: Beginnings and Tangled Red and Blue

 Larson and Buist met as young musicians in 2011 at their public high school, Traverse City West in Traverse City, Michigan.
-Larson, then 15, was a freshman cello player, and Buist, then 16, was a sophomore who played violin, and they teamed up for a class orchestra project.
+Larson, then 15, was a freshman cello player, and Buist was a 16-year-old sophomore who played violin; they teamed up for a class orchestra project.
 Larson recalled that a key encounter that inspired her and Buist to pursue a professional music career was when they attended a school workshop by the Moxie Strings, which was the first time they had seen a female duo playing electrified orchestral instruments in a popular style.
-In 2012, they auditioned for and won a spot in the first-ever singer-songwriter major at the renowned Interlochen Center for the Arts high school, where they formally created The Accidentals.
+In 2012, they auditioned and won a spot in the first-ever singer-songwriter major at the renowned Interlochen Center for the Arts high school, where they formally created The Accidentals.

 In an interview with Post Independent, Larson described the formation of the band:

 Larson had visited Buist's house to discuss their impending project, during which time Larson had played a song on Buist's guitar that she hadn't played for anyone prior to their meeting.
 From that moment on, they were in a band.

-Of the band's name origins, the band have stated in radio interviews that they had decided on "The Accidentals" because of the accidental note in music, which is denoted by a pitch that is not a member of the scale or mode that is specified by the most recently applied key signature, and the coincidental qualities behind its relation to their meeting each other by chance.
+Of the band's name origins, the band said in radio interviews that they had decided on "The Accidentals" because of the accidental note in music, which is denoted by a pitch that is not a member of the scale or mode that is specified by the most recently applied key signature, and the coincidental qualities behind its relation to their meeting each other by chance.

 On May 21, 2012, the Accidentals released their self-produced debut full-length album, Tangled Red and Blue.
 The album features 13 tracks ranging across a spectrum of contemporary folk sounds and was met with strong local reception upon its release.
-Their eclectic use of instruments, such as the kazoo on "The Band-Aid Song", and the tackling of potent themes such as sexism, female stereotypes, and feminism on "Jargon" and "Enlightened Sexism" (inspired by a book of the same name by Susan J. Douglas analyzing sexism in modern pop culture), had garnered Larson and Buist their first taste of local acclaim.
+Their eclectic use of instruments, such as the kazoo on "The Band-Aid Song", and the tackling of potent themes such as sexism, female stereotypes, and feminism on "Jargon" and "Enlightened Sexism" (inspired by a book of the same name by Susan J. Douglas analyzing sexism in modern pop culture), had garnered Larson and Buist local acclaim.

 Prior to their meeting, Larson and Buist were budding singer-songwriters and instrumentalists.
 Larson had developed a music video for a demo of her original song "The Temptation of St. Anthony" as her senior year stop-motion animation project.
-The song is based on the Salvador Dalí painting of the same name, and was available to be viewed on her Facebook fan page.
+The song is based on the Salvador Dalí painting of the same name and was available to be viewed on her Facebook and YouTube pages.
 Many of Buist's pre-Accidentals works can be heard on her SoundCloud page.